 1. What does “sleek” mean?

-“Sleek” means smooth, glossy, or stylish in appearance, often suggesting sophistication and elegance.
+“Sleek” means smooth, glossy, or stylish in appearance, often suggesting refinement and an elegant, streamlined look.

 2. Can “sleek” describe a person?

-Yes, it can describe a person’s hair, outfit, or overall appearance, indicating that they look polished and stylish.
+Yes.
+It can describe a person’s hair, outfit, or overall appearance, indicating that they look polished, modern, and well put together.

 3. Is “sleek” always a positive term?